 You can also read about why Amadeus Cho is the new Hulk.

-The Totally Awesome Hulk begins in December.
+The Totally Awesome Hulk began in December 2015.

 The Mighty Thor